Hotel Sol y Luna

 At a Glance

-Numerous adventure activities such as horse riding (own stables on site), mountain biking, hiking, quad biking, canoeing and white water rafting
+Numerous adventure activities such as horse-riding (own stables on site), mountain biking, hiking, paragliding, quad-biking, kayaking and rafting can also be arranged onsite

 Best time to Visit

 Good time to visit

 Average time to visit

 April to November is the best time to visit Machu Picchu and the Sacred Valley.
 The rainy season is typically from December to March, with the heaviest rains arriving in January and February.

 Call us on to start planning your holiday to Hotel Sol y Luna or take a look at our itineraries to Peru

 Hotel Sol y Luna is a charming boutique hotel surrounded by beautiful gardens in Peru's magical Sacred Valley.
 The hotel is located near spectacular Inca ruins and has been built in the local rustic style reflecting the spirit of the Andes.

 Hotel Sol y Luna, located just outside Urubamba between the famous market of Pisac and the archaeological site of Ollantaytambo, offers the perfect base for exploring one of the most intriguing parts of the Andes.